Pam Dawber: Breakthrough: Mork & Mindy

 Dawber's professional breakthrough came when Marshall chose her, despite her having relatively little acting experience and not having auditioned for the part, as one of the two title characters of the ABC sitcom Mork & Mindy, which ran from 1978 to 1982.
 She portrayed Mindy McConnell, the comedic foil and eventual love interest for the extraterrestrial Mork from the planet Ork, played by a then-unknown Robin Williams.
-The show was extremely popular in its debut season, when it averaged at number three in the Nielsen ratings for the year.
+The show was very popular in its debut season, when it averaged at number three in the Nielsen ratings for the year.
 The only major difficulty for her on set was that she often found it impossible to maintain the proper composure in character in the face of her co-star's comedic talent.
-Also, pressure came from the TV network to sexualize her character as the series progressed, which Dawber successfully resisted, with Williams' support.
+Also, pressure came from the ABC network to sexualize her character as the series progressed, which Dawber successfully resisted, with Williams's support.

 The Pirates of Penzance

-Dawber sang in a 1980s Los Angeles Civic Light Opera production of Gilbert & Sullivan's The Pirates of Penzance, based on the Joseph Papp/New York Shakespeare Festival production.
+Dawber sang in a 1980s Los Angeles Civic Light Opera production of Gilbert & Sullivan's The Pirates of Penzance, based on the Joseph Papp / New York Shakespeare Festival production.
 Her role, as Mabel, had been played by Linda Ronstadt in the New York run of the show.
+In mid-1982, Dawber performed the role of Mabel at the Minskoff Theatre in New York.

 My Sister Sam

-From 1986 to 1988, Dawber again had the title role in a television series, playing Samantha Russell in the CBS sitcom My Sister Sam, co-starring Rebecca Schaeffer.
-The series was a success in its first season, but it suffered a massive ratings drop in its second after moving to Saturday night.
-My Sister Sam was cancelled in April 1988, with half of the second season's episodes never shown on CBS, but eventually broadcast (along with all previous episodes) on USA Network.
+From 1986 to 1988, Dawber again had a title role in a television series, playing Samantha Russell in the CBS sitcom My Sister Sam, co-starring Rebecca Schaeffer.
+The series was a success in its first season, but it suffered a ratings drop in its second after moving to Saturday night.
+My Sister Sam was canceled in April 1988, with half of the second season's episodes never shown on CBS.
+They were eventually broadcast (along with all previous episodes) on USA Network.